therion23/sinhika/doc/homeassistant.md

     name: Music on Sinhika
 ```

 This gives you the entity media_player.music_on_sinhika which has some very simple media controls.
-Reaload and slap one into your Lovelace layout.
+Reload and slap one into your Lovelace layout.

 Now, head to a shell prompt, and run alsamixer.
 The leftmost bar is usually your master volume - it can be called "default", "sysdefault", "Master", "Speakers" and possibly a whole lot of other things you would not name a pet (or a significant other).
 Make note of this name - i will refer to it as Master from here.